vidtsin/babycare-odoo/bbc_stock/README.rst

 Other functionality
 ===================
 * Add a field to the product form that displays the maximum delivery date for all of the incoming stock.
 A manual override can be entered.
 This override will be reset when the override date is reached, or when there is actually stock incoming.
+If a product is in stock the maximum delivery date is always the date_today + lead time supplier.
+On this way we always have a maximum delivery date greater than date_today on the Magento website front-end.
 * Menu shortcuts to late deliveries to and from customers or from suppliers.
 This changes the cutoff time of the 'late' filter on pickings to start of the day (in UTC).
 * Hide the stock locations group on the product form
 * Hide the lot tracking group on the product form